kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 $ python
 ```

-In the above, the symbol `$` represent your terminal's prompt.
-It may look different depending on what kind of terminal do you use.
-But throughout this book, I will use `$` symbol to represent a terminal prompt.
-This means that the one that you have to type in the terminal is simply `python`.
+In the above, the symbol $ represents your terminal's prompt.
+It may look different depending on what kind of terminal you use.
+However, throughout this book, I will use the $ symbol to represent a terminal prompt.
+This means that what you have to type in the terminal is simply python.

-The second way of running our Python's code is as a *Script*.
-To do this, create a new *text file* called `01_hello.py`.
-You may want to use code editor like Visual Studio Code, Atom, Sublime Text, etc, to do this.
+The second way of running our Python code is as a script.
+To do this, create a new text file called 01_hello.py.
+You may want to use a code editor like Visual Studio Code, Atom, Sublime Text, etc., to do this.
 You can write your code and paste it into your new text file.

 ```python
 print("Hello World no. ", 1)